 Approximately 2,000 films and videos from 1930 to the present, capturing dance performances, classes, panel discussions, showings, interviews, and special events at the American Dance Festival.
-ADF does not sell copies of its moving images, but viewing copies of many of these films and videos can be seen at viewing stations in Duke University’s Lilly Library.
-Remote users can arrange for interlibrary loan of videos.
+Vewing copies of many of these films and videos can be seen at viewing stations in Duke University’s Lilly Library.

 Includes photographic materials created and collected by the American Dance Festival, including negatives, contact sheets, prints, and transparencies.